hippiehunter/dblbook/src/io/dbms.md

 **Logging the output**: To capture the results of the comparison, you can specify a log file using the `-l` option.
 This is useful for recording discrepancies and later analysis.

 **Choosing the level of detail in messages**: You can control the level of detail in the messages `fcompare` generates.
 Use `-i` for error, warning, and informational messages, or `-v` for just error and warning messages.
-Using the verbose option `-v` for detailed insights is recommended, especially if discrepancies are expected.
+It's best to use the verbose option `-v` for detailed insights, especially if discrepancies are expected.

 **Executing the command**: Once you’ve set the appropriate options, run the `fcompare` command with the chosen parameters.
 For example: